 The Bermondsey Dive Under is a new railway junction that enables each train service to have its own dedicated line into London Bridge station.
 Previously this historic section of track, which dated back over 150 years, featured some of the most complex track layouts around – contributing to delays in and out of the station.

 The new junction allows Southeastern trains travelling from Kent to ‘dive under’ the Sussex lines used by Southern and Thameslink trains.
-This relieves the bottleneck in this area and improves the travel experience for millions of passengers travelling to and through London Bridge.
+This relieves the bottleneck in this area and enables more reliable journeys for millions of passengers travelling to and through London Bridge.

 As part of the works, 20 bridges between New Cross and Waterloo East were also strengthened to cater for a Tube-like service of trains every 2-3 minutes through central London.
 Work on the Dive Under was completed in December 2016, with the first passenger service running through it on 3 January 2017.